 Sometimes when we talk about success stories, we pick one story and share it.
 This Energy Efficiency Awareness Month we want to go big picture!
 We are going to share a bit about why they are so important to notice and just how to share them.
 First off, let’s start with what a success story is.

 Success stories run the gamut and are widely varied.
-They can be the joy a weatherization recipient experiences when they see their home completed or a workforce program (INSERT LINK TO LAST WEEKS BLOG) that offers job skills to community members, grows the local economy and strengthens the weatherization workforce.
+They can be the joy a weatherization recipient experiences when they see their home completed or a workforce program (see our last blog) that offers job skills to community members, grows the local economy and strengthens the weatherization workforce.
 It could be an outreach initiative launched to raise awareness of local services, a strong partnership, or new policies that build efficiencies into existing systems.
 Success stories are all around us and they are crucial to our work.

 Success stories tell the story of the Weatherization Assistance Program (WAP) and in doing so build awareness, increase political currency, cement the networks credibility, boost job satisfaction and employee motivation, and in turn paves the way for future successes.
 Success stories increase the visibility of the network and its impact on individuals, families, and communities.
 They help educate our allies on the Hill about how policy decisions impact the program.
 Success stories make people excited to be a part of this network and nurture innovation and creativity; truly success stories are worth their weight in gold!